FalveyLibraryTechnology/VuOwma/README.md

 7. Configure your other application(s) to point to the VuOwma endpoint instead of the Office 365 Webhook URL; now it will begin collecting messages for you.

-8. Set up cron jobs to run bin/send-batch.php and bin/expire-batches.php.
-You should run send-batch.php frequently (every 1-5 minutes) to ensure that you receive notifications in a timely fashion.
-You can run expire-batches.php less frequently (once per day), as it is only a cleanup routine.
-By default, messages will be deleted 30 days after they are received, but you can specify a different expiration period (in days) on the expire-batches.php command line.
+8. Set up cron jobs to run `bin/send-batch.php` and `bin/expire-batches.php`.
+You should run `send-batch.php` frequently (every 1-5 minutes) to ensure that you receive notifications in a timely fashion.
+You can run `expire-batches.php` less frequently (once per day), as it is only a cleanup routine.
+By default, messages will be deleted 30 days after they are received, but you can specify a different expiration period (in days) on the `expire-batches.php` command line.